abdelino17/coworking-space/README.md

       - docker push AWS_ACCOUNT_ID.dkr.ecr.us-east-1.amazonaws.com/analytics:latest
 ```

-A deployment should be run if your configuration is right!
+A build should be run if your configuration is right!

 ### 2. Analytics deployments